 NOTE: Before you can share your resource, at a minimum you need to create an abstract and assign keywords to your resource.
 You should also make sure you have a descriptive title.
 It’s worth taking a few minutes to write a good abstract and assign appropriate keywords.
 Both are used for data discovery in HydroShare, and a descriptive abstract will help other users understand your data.
-You should also consider completing the full metadata description of your resource including authors, contributors, coverage, etc.
+You should also consider completing the full metadata description of your resource including authors, contributors, coverage, references, etc.

 What happens when I check the Shareable check box?